FlowingCode/JsonMigrationHelper/README.md

 ## License & Author

-This add-on is distributed under Apache License 2.0.
+This library is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

-Template Add-On is written by Flowing Code S.A.
+Json Migration Helper is written by Flowing Code S.A.

 # Developer Guide